The-Chinese-Room/InkpotDemo/README.md

 Flows allow several 'threads' of story to run at the same time.
 This is used in the demo level to give contextual story snippets fopr wherever the player has walked to.<br>
 This event is called in response to calling the function SwitchFlow on the InkpotStory object.<br>

+---

 ## Variables
-Ink supports type free variables, Blueprints require typed variables.<br>
+Ink supports type free variables, Blueprints require typed variables.<br><br>
 ### First value types
 For bool, int, float and string types use the blueprint function library, UInkpotValueLibrary, to convert from one to the other.<br>